 For many companies, existing loans are hindering the chance of securing future credit.
 Businesses that are able to grow with loans see steady, year over year growth while businesses in debt shrink.
 The lesson is to tuck away an emergency reserve and prepare for any possible setbacks that may arise, but also be willing to seek out financing if your business requires it.

-The small business debt crisis is real.
-According to our findings, small-business debt is on the rise in the United States.
+Small business debt is a significant problem.
+According to our research, small-business debt in the United States is increasing.

 If you own a small business, debt is almost surely something that will cross your thoughts at some point.
 Debt is one of the most difficult problems that small businesses are currently facing.

-The fact that all small firms are in debt, whether it’s from their initial capital or through loans taken out to grow their operations.
+The fact that all small businesses are in debt, whether it is due to their starting capital or loans taken out to expand their operations.

 If you aren’t prepared, it can be a huge task, but taking charge of your finances and learning to manage your costs is vitally necessary.
 Your company should be able to limit risk while simultaneously increasing revenue with proper planning and management.

-It’s a good idea to figure out how much money you owe and to whom so that you can figure out how to deal with the situation.
-You don’t want any unpleasant shocks down the road, and a buildup of small business debt might be detrimental.
+It’s a good idea to figure out how much money you owe and to whom so you know how to handle the situation.
+You don’t want any unpleasant surprises in the road, and accumulating small business debt could be harmful.

 How much debt is OK for a small business?